Is your speech very hard to understand, or are you unable to talk because of a nerve or muscle problem?

 After surgery to place the device, the Connexus BCI reads from the brain area that controls speech movement and is designed to turn brain signals into text, a digital voice, or commands for a phone or computer.

 Participants will meet with the Connect-One Team several times a week to help adjust the system for their communication needs.
-Support by a dedicated team will continue throughout the 6-year study.
+Support by a dedicated team will continue throughout the 6 year study.

 Do you qualify to participate?

-You will be eligible if you:
+You may qualify if you:

 • Are an adult between 22 and 75 years old.